LiorBaraban/slim-feature-toggle/README.md

 ```

 To set up the configuration needed,

-import the featureToggle module at Application Start.
+import the featureToggle module at Application Start

 and set the follwing configurations:
   - The full feature-set of the application
   - The subset feature-set of which we want to enable